albertlauncher/documentation/src/_docs/faq.md

 ###### Hotkey is set but does not work

-This is one of the weirdest and most annoying issue on linux.
+This is one of the weirdest and most annoying issues on linux.
 There may be several reasons.
 Known so far are:

 * Wayland does not allow to grab keys at all.
 Magically the hotkey works on X11 windows but not on wayland windows.
 * Sometimes crappy window managers (e.g. Unity) intercept the keypress event.
 The event is simply not delivered.